People per Guide

 The Dolomites offer very good connections between ski resorts.
 Also, they have an excellent system of cozy and comfortable mountain huts.
 Besides, this Haute Route offers a perfect combination of off-piste skiing with great ski touring days.

 Anyway, the vertical gain with skins will not be more than 700 metres a day.
 So, it’s a tour accessible to anyone with fat skis, more downhill oriented.

 Also, this adventure in the Dolomites is going to be an unforgettable food experience!
 We will enjoy the exceptional Italian local food, culture and hospitality.
 The best and delicious meals await us in the mountain huts!

 So contact me if you want to join me on this ski tour far from the crowds.
-Get in touch with me and let’s organize the ski week of your life! ascent to Marmolada (3343 m)
+Get in touch with me and let’s organize the ski week of your life!
+And if you want to climb the highest peak in the Dolomites, join me for a 1-day ascent to Marmolada (3343 m).

 Price per person

 - Mountain guide's expenses

 What happens if I need to cancel the trip?